Jaqueline Carvalho

-Jaqueline Maria Pereira de Carvalho Endres (born December 31, 1983 in Recife, Brazil) is a Brazilian volleyball player, a member of the Brazilian team that won the Olympic Games at Beijing 2008 and London 2012.
+Jaqueline Maria Pereira de Carvalho Endres (born December 31, 1983) is a Brazilian volleyball player, a member of the Brazilian team that won the Olympic Games at Beijing 2008 and London 2012.
+She currently plays for the Esporte Clube Pinheiros team.

 Career

 Club

-She started her career with Gremio de Volei Osasco in 2002, before moving to Unilever Rio de Janeiro in 2004.
+Carvalho started her career with Gremio de Volei Osasco in 2002, before moving to Unilever Rio de Janeiro in 2004.
 In 2006 she moved to play in Europe for Vini Monteschiavo Jesi, later joining Gruppo Murcia 2002 and Scavolini Pesaro.

-She joined Camponesa-Minas for the 2014/15 season, before moving to play for Sesi-SP.
+Carvalho joined Camponesa-Minas for the 2014/15 season, before moving to play for Sesi-SP.
 She returned to Minas in November 2016.

 International

-She was part of the national team that won the gold medal at the 2011 Pan American Games held in Guadalajara, Mexico.
+Carvalho was part of the national team that won the gold medal at the 2011 Pan American Games held in Guadalajara, Mexico.
 Carvalho and Brazil's national team won the gold medal at the 2012 Summer Olympics in London.
 On August 24, 2013, she won a fourth gold medal of the World Grand Prix after winning the final match against Japan.

 Carvalho won the silver medal at the 2015 Pan American Games when her national team was defeated in the championship match by the United States, 0-3.

 Personal life

-She is married to fellow Brazilian volleyball player Murilo Endres, with whom she has a son named Arthur.
+Carvalho is married to fellow Brazilian volleyball player Murilo Endres, with whom she has a son named Arthur.